OneShot-Niko/OneShot-Niko/README.md

-Indefinitely inactive on other platforms.
-Still on here, sometimes.
+Indefinitely inactive on other platforms (kind of).
+Still on here more than other places though, sometimes.
 For info on that, read [these comments](https://scratch.mit.edu/users/Zydrolic/#comments-307902149)